tylergrinn/tygr-switch/README.md

 ## Requirements:

-- A react application built with node
+- A react application built with node (webpack, rollup, babel)
 - Sass compiler

-See the `demo/webpack.config.js` file for an example of using sass with webpack.
+See the `demo/webpack.config.js` file for an example of using react and sass with webpack.
+The `package.json` has the babel config.

 ## Installation: